Gothika Vampyrika Heretika

 Gothika Vampyrika Heretika is the fourth solo studio album by Italian extreme metal vocalist Lord Vampyr, released on 21 September 2013 through Crank Music Group.
 The album continues the industrial/gothic sonority started with 2010's Horror Masterpiece, while reincorporating some of the symphonic/extreme metal elements of his first two records.

 A teaser 7" single containing the track "Lamia" was released on 22 July 2013.

+Critical reception

+Desibeli.net said the album's only blemish is the cover song "It's a Sin".
+V2.fi said the title track is the best song on the album.